Danny Greene: The Celtic Club

-Sinito and mob soldier Joseph "Joey Loose" Iacobacci murdered one of Greene's associates.
-In retaliation, Greene had dynamite wired to the frame of Sinito's car, but Sinito found the bomb, removed and disarmed it, and later destroyed it.

 In Greene's competition with the Mafia to build a vending machine empire, John Conte became a victim.
 Conte owned a vending machine company (that provided slot machines to various private clubs and parties) while working as a route man for another one.
-Conte was also a close friend of Joseph Gallo's.
+Conte was also a close friend of Joseph Gallo.
 On the day of Conte's disappearance, he told his wife he had a meeting with Greene.
 That was the last time she saw him; his badly beaten corpse was discovered a few days later at a dump site in Austintown.

-Police investigators theorized that Conte was beaten to death in Greene's trailer and his body later transported to Austintown.
+Police investigators thought that Conte was beaten to death in Greene's trailer and his body later transported to Austintown.
 They found some physical evidence, but Greene was never charged with Conte's murder.

 In 1976, longtime mobster John Scalish died, leaving control of Cleveland's lucrative criminal operations, specifically the city's Teamsters Union locals, up for grabs.
+Upon Scalish's death, Greene became the most powerful enemy of the Cleveland mob.
 Scalish had appointed James Licavoli as his successor, but other mobsters, such as John Nardi, challenged Licavoli for leadership of the organization.
 Within weeks, with Greene's assistance, Nardi had many of Licavoli's supporters killed, including Licavoli's underboss, Leo "Lips" Moceri.
 The Cleveland family's enforcer, Eugene "The Animal" Ciasullo, was seriously injured and sidelined for several months by a car bomb.
 Soon afterward, a bomb planted in Alfred "Allie" Calabrese's car killed an innocent man: Frank Pircio, of Collinwood, died while moving Calabrese's Lincoln Continental before getting his own car out of their shared driveway.

 This began a longstanding war between Licavoli's Cleveland crime family and Greene's Celtic Club.
 In 1976 alone, 36 bombs exploded around the Cleveland area, which was soon given the moniker "Bomb City, U.S.A."
-The ATF tripled its staffing in northeast Ohio in order to handle the bomb investigations.
+The ATF tripled its staff in northeast Ohio in order to handle the bomb investigations.
 A suspected bombmaker, Martin Heidtman, was arrested but was released for lack of evidence.
 Rick Porrello reported in his book, To Kill The Irishman, that Greene, using bombs or bullets, killed at least eight of the Mafia hit men sent to assassinate him.